SiliconLabsSoftware/docs-matter/sld132-matter-thread-getting-started/03-light-switch-step-by-step-example.md

 # Matter over Thread Light and Switch Step-by-Step Example

+This tutorial was created with the Matter Extension of the Gecko SDK (GSDK), going forward the latest Matter Extension will be released through the Simplicity SDK (SiSDK).

 ## Setting up the Matter hub

 1. Prepare a compatible dev board to become your Matter hub's ot-rcp (see details in the [introduction](./index.md)):